Compiling on Windows

 $ cd opencpn

 Now you can browse the code, run & debug OpenCPN from Visual Studio.
-Select the desired build configuration (Debug, Release, etc.) and click the Debug button.
+Select the desired build configuration (Debug, Release, etc.) and click the "Local Windows Debugger" button.

 After you close Visual Studio and the command prompt you can return to Visual Studio using just 2 commands.
 From an x86 Native Tools Command Prompt run: